Eson Kandov

-Eson Kandov (*October 31, 1941 in Tashkent) was an singer and musician from Uzbekistan with a successful career during the 1960-80s.
+Eson Kandov (born 1941) was a singer and musician from Uzbekistan with a successful career during the 1960-80s.
 He was awarded the distinction as Honored Artist of the Uzbek SSR in 1974 and is considered the first artist who represented the Republic of Uzbekistan on the international stage at the Sopot Festival "Sopot-73".

 His albums and EPs were successfully distributed throughout the Soviet Union through the major record label Melodiya in the 1970s and 1980s.

 Early life

 He was born as the second son into a family of Bukharian Jews.
 His father was a teacher of the Uzbek language and his mother was a housewife who worked in the financial administration when he was young.
 During his childhood his maternal grandfather, who had lyrical baritone voice, and his mother often sang to him on weekends or on holidays.

 Education

 After graduating from school, Eson Kandov entered the acting department of the Theater and Art Institute, and from the second year he chose to enter the Tashkent State Conservatory.
 At the conservatory he mainly learned classical singing.
 After successfully participating in a competition at the Conservatory in 1964, he was accepted as a soloist and singer in the Variety Orchestra of Uzbekistan.

 His real name at birth was Isaac Ilyich Kandov, but early into his career singer Botir Zokirov suggested adopting the name Eson as it sounded more romantic and artistic.
-Over the 25 year long career in the Soviet Union, he grew into the name so much that he couldn’t imagine associating with different name.
+Over the 25 year long career in the Soviet Union, he grew into the name so much that he couldn’t imagine associating with a different name.